-Iroquois Valley has adopted corporate ownership as the most generationally focused, indefinitely scalable, and democratically governed structure suitable to our vision of permanently impacting sustainable agriculture.
+Iroquois Valley has adopted corporate ownership as the most generationally focused, indefinitely scalable, and democratically governed structure suitable to our vision of transforming agriculture through land stewardship, rooted in organic farmland, for the benefit of people, communities, and our planet.
 Embodied in this vision are the following guiding principles:

-- Enable the next generation of young farmers to positively impact world health. - Farm with healthy, humane and organic practices Without GMOs, toxic pesticides, herbicides, fungicides, synthetic fertilizers or other harmful chemicals. - Keep farmers on the landBy indefinitely renewing their leases and preferentially selling to the farm tenant.
-Members trade "stock," not land. - Grow a broad-based membership Reaching thousands of like-minded investors concerned about the health of people, the planet, and financial stability. - Transition traditional investment capital From conventional trading and extractive practices to renewable and regenerative uses. - Maintain a fairly valued, democratically governed enterprise Enabling both members and farmers to enjoy a stable and profitable return on their farming investment. - Protect farmland in our Certificate of Incorporation, our specific public benefit is enabling healthy food production, soil restoration, and water quality improvements through the establishment of secure and sustainable farmland access tenures.
-In addition, Delaware law requires that, among other things, we must regularly report on our beneficial objectives and progress towards achieving or supporting them, as discussed below in Impact Reporting.
+- Enable the next generation of young farmers to positively impact world health. - Farm with healthy, humane, and organic practices Without GMOs, toxic pesticides, herbicides, fungicides, synthetic fertilizers or other harmful chemicals. - Keep farmers on the land

+By indefinitely renewing their leases and preferentially selling to the farm lessee.
+Investor exits do not affect the ability for farmers to stay on the land.

+- Grow a broad-based membership

+- Reaching thousands of like-minded investors concerned about the health of people, the planet, and financial stability.

+- Transition traditional investment capital

+From conventional trading and extractive practices to renewable and regenerative uses.

+Maintain a fairly valued, democratically governed enterprise

+Enabling both investors and farmers to enjoy a stable and profitable return on their farming investment.

+Protect farmland